Search Results - Jong, Piet de

 Piet de Jong

-For the election of 1971 the Catholics declined to nominate De Jong as ''Lijsttrekker'' (top candidate) and shortly thereafter De Jong announced that he wouldn't stand for the election.
-De Jong left office following the installation of the Cabinet Biesheuvel I on 6 July 1971.
-De Jong continued to be active in politics and was elected as a Member of the Senate after the Senate election of 1971 and became Parliamentary leader serving from 11 May 1971 until 17 September 1974.
+For the 1971 general election the Catholics declined to nominate De Jong as lead candidate and shortly thereafter De Jong announced that he would not stand for the election.
+De Jong left office following the installation of the Biesheuvel I cabinet on 6 July 1971.
+De Jong continued to be active in politics and was elected to the Senate after the 1971 Senate election and became parliamentary leader serving from 11 May 1971 until 17 September 1974.